Leamsi9/ADHD-lifecoach-agent/README.md

 ## Troubleshooting

-### Compatibility Issues
+### Model Selection Issues
-If you encounter compatibility issues with the main web server, try:
+If you encounter issues with model selection:

-1. Using the simplified web server: `python simple_web_server.py`
-2. Ensuring you have the correct versions of dependencies in `requirements.txt`
+1. Ensure you have set the correct API key for your selected model in `.env`
-3. For Ollama: Check that Ollama is running (`curl http://localhost:11434/api/version`)
-4. For Hugging Face: Check your API key and model selection
+2. Try a different model with `--model` flag (e.g., `--model gemini-pro`)
+3. Check that you have installed the required package for your model:
+   - OpenAI models: `pip install langchain-openai`
+   - Gemini models: `pip install langchain-google-genai`
+   - Deepseek models: `pip install langchain-deepseek`

 ### HTTPS and Microphone Access
 For microphone access in browsers, you may need to: